Matt DesLauriers

 Matt DesLauriers is a generative artist whose practice sits at the intersection of code, craft, and contemporary visual culture.

-DesLauriers’s work is rooted in process: a dialogue between artist and machine, where systems of instruction give rise to unexpected beauty.
+DesLauriers’s work is rooted in process, a dialogue between artist and machine, where control and unpredictability coexist.
 His use of JavaScript, Node.js, and browser-based tools reflects a commitment to open-source creativity and a reimagining of traditional artistic methods.
 Whether plotting robotic drawings or rendering complex 3D environments, his practice challenges conventional boundaries between digital and physical, automated and handmade.

-At Oxford North - a place designed to foster innovation and interdisciplinary exchange - DesLauriers’s work offers a compelling vision of how diversity in tools, thought, and technique can lead to new forms of expression.
-His generative systems reflect the evolving relationship between technology and art, inviting us to consider how creativity can flourish when we embrace complexity, collaboration, and the unexpected
+At Oxford North, a place designed to foster innovation and interdisciplinary exchange, DesLauriers’s work offers a compelling vision of how diversity in tools, thought, and technique can lead to new forms of expression.
+His generative systems reflect the evolving relationship between technology and creativity.